DynamicDevices/female-stem-pioneers/README.md

 - Add new pioneers in `js/pioneers.js` or use `add-pioneer.js`
 - Images go in the `images/` folder (photo, artistic, or symbolic SVG)
 - **Only valid, non-empty images are accepted.
 Broken or empty images will be removed.**
+- **All images must be Creative Commons licensed, public domain, or your own original work.**
 - See `CONTRIBUTING.md` for details
 - Remove any duplicate entries by name for clarity
 - **Run linting and formatting tools before submitting changes.**